DIBYA31051996/DIBYA31051996.github.io/_pages/about.md

 ---

-I am a Senior Research Fellow (SRF) at [Aryabhatta Research Institute of Observational Sciences (ARIES)](https://aries.res.in/), Nainital, Uttarakhand, India.
+I am a Senior Research Fellow (SRF) at Aryabhatta Research Institute of Observational Sciences[(ARIES)](https://aries.res.in/), Nainital, Uttarakhand, India.
 My research area is solar astrophysics.
-I mostly study the long-term phenomena in the Sun using archival ground-based data like [Kodaikanal Solar Observatory](https://kso.iiap.res.in/new) and space-based data.
+I mostly study the long-term phenomena in the Sun using archival ground-based data like [Kodaikanal Solar Observatory](https://kso.iiap.res.in/new) and space-based data using image processing techniques and Machine Learning algorithms.